somhi/telegram2email/README.md

 Finally, configure nodes with your own data.

 Configure telegram receiver node with your own bot.
-You need to entener Bot-Name and Token.
+You need to enter Bot-Name and Token.
 You can create your own bot in telegram sending the /newboot command to @botfather telegram bot.
 I changed poll interval to 10000 ms instead of 300 ms as I don't need real time interaction.
 See sample configuration in screenshots folder.